Tayeba/TVD/README.md

 ### Brief
 This is an official implementation of **THERMAL VIDEODIFF (TVD): A DIFFUSION ARCHITECTURE FOR THERMAL VIDEO SYNTHESIS** by PyTorch.

-We list the hyperparameters, training configurations, and computational resources utilized for our TVDv1 model.
+We list the hyperparameters, training configurations, and computational resources utilized for our TVDv1 model as follows:

 - Base channels: 256
 - Optimizer: Adam (β1 = 0.9, β2 = 0.99)